 Body Acne 101: How to Reduce Back and Chest Acne

-First things first, what’s causing you to breakout on your body?
-“If you have breakouts on your face and body, you most likely have acne vulgaris,” Ginn explains.
-Clear complexion but breakouts all over your back and chest?
-You’ll want to take a look at some of your lifestyle habits.
-“When you have acne on your body, but not on your face, it’s often caused by waiting too long to shower after working out,” she says.
-We continually emphasize the importance of washing the face immediately after a workout, but cleansing the body (especially acne-prone areas) is equally important if you are suffering from body breakouts.
-Ginn explains, “The enzymes from your sweat sit on the skin and can cause breakouts.
-I tell my patients to at least rinse off, even if they can’t take a full shower.
-Get water on your body within 10 minutes after exercise.”
-Hear that?
-Cleansing the skin immediately after a workout can help remove blemish-causing impurities and reduce the chances of future acne on the chest and back.
+To get rid of body acne, the first step is to determine what’s causing you to break out in the first place.
+If you have a clear complexion with pimples all over your back and chest, you’ll want to take a look at some of your lifestyle habits.
+“When you have acne on your body, but not on your face, it’s often caused by waiting too long to shower after working out,” says Dr. Ginn.
+We continually emphasize the importance of washing the face immediately after a workout but cleansing the body (especially acne-prone areas) is equally important if you are suffering from body breakouts.
+“The enzymes from your sweat sit on the skin and can cause breakouts,” Dr. Ginn explains.
+“I tell my patients to at least rinse off, even if they can’t take a full shower.
+Get water on your body within ten minutes after exercise.”
+Cleansing the skin with an acne body wash immediately after a workout can help remove blemish-causing impurities and reduce the chances of future acne on the chest and back.

-One face and body acne cleanser we love is AcneFree’s Oil-Free Acne Cleanser, with advanced micro-benzoyl peroxide.
-This oil-free formula helps address acne breakouts for clearer-looking skin.
-For best results, use this cleanser on the affected area twice per day, gently massaging before rinsing away.
-If drying occurs, as it often can with use of acne-fighting formulas, reach for this cleanser once a day, or even every other day, until your skin adjusts.
+One face acne cleanser we love that can also be used anywhere on the body is the CeraVe Acne Foaming Cream Cleanser.
+For best results, use this cleanser on the affected area twice a day, gently massaging before rinsing.
+If drying of the skin occurs, as it often can with the use of acne-fighting formulas, reach for this cleanser once a day, or even every other day, until your skin adjusts.

 Dr. Ginn made a point to note that body breakouts typically only occur on the back and chest.
 “It’s rare to see it elsewhere,” she says.
 “If you do, see a dermatologist.”